F1 driver helmets: What designs have been unveiled ahead of the 2026 season?

 Lewis Hamilton

-Lewis Hamilton went back to his Formula 1 roots by returning to a bold all-yellow colour scheme in 2025, incorporating the famous ‘Modena Yellow’ carried by the Scuderia.
+Lewis Hamilton went back to his Formula 1 roots by returning to a bold all-yellow colour scheme in 2025, incorporating the famous ‘Modena Yellow’ shade carried by the Scuderia.

 That looks set to continue in 2026, with a slight design tweak in moving from black to red accents for the finer design – which includes seven stars, representing one World Championship each.